microsoft/vscode-docs/docs/python/environments.md

 ---
 # Configuring Python environments

-*If you're looking to get started with Python in VS Code, refer to the [Tutorial](python-tutorial.md).
-This present article is focused only on aspects of setting up a Python interpreter/environment.*
+**Note**: If you're looking to get started with Python in Visual Studio Code, refer to the [Tutorial](/docs/python/python-tutorial.md).
+This present article is focused only on aspects of setting up a Python interpreter/environment.

 The Python extension relies on a Python environment (an interpreter and installed packages) for IntelliSense, auto-completions, linting, formatting, and any other language-related features other than debugging.
 The selected environment is also automatically activated when using the **Python: Run Python File in Terminal** and **Python: Create Terminal** commands.